litesolutions/sonar-sslr-grappa/README.md

 not, for languages even moderately complex, this means implementing quite a few helper classes to properly guide the parsing process.

-Two examples of Sonar plugins written using this technique are the Java and JavaScript language plugins.
+Two examples of Sonar language plugins written using this technique are the Java and JavaScript language plugins.

 ### Using a `LexerfulGrammarBuilder`